 Employee Provident Fund

-The popularity of unit-linked insurance plans has grown over the last few years.
-However, one must opt for these plans only when one wants to stay invested for at least a few years.
+While the unit-linked insurance plans are preferred investments, they should be considered only when you are willing to remain invested for at least a few years.
 Taxpayers can claim tax deductions on payments made towards unit-linked insurance plans up to a maximum of Rs.1.5 Lakh in each financial year.

 NABARD Rural Bonds and National Savings Certificate

-NABARD Rural bonds are also covered under the 80C deduction list.
-Apart from this, one can also claim deductions under Section 80C of the Income Tax Act by investing in National Savings Certificates.
-NSCs have become popular since the interest compounds semi-annually and the maturity period can go up to 10 years.
+National Bank for Agriculture and Rural Development or NABARD rural bonds are also covered under the 80C deduction list.
+Apart from this, one can also claim deductions under Section 80C of the Income Tax Act, 1961 by investing in National Savings Certificates (NSCs).
+NSCs have become a preferred instrument since the interest compounds semi-annually and the maturity period can go up to 10 years.
 Thus, these certificates help taxpayers build a strong corpus.

 Infrastructure Bonds and Equity-Linked Saving Schemes